Learning Trajectory-Word Alignments for Video-Language Tasks: Experiments

 From these tables, we can find that when the pre-training data is in the same scale, TW-BERT achieves the best performance compared with all the other models on both VDTR and VDQA.
 For example, on DiDeMo VDTR, TW-BERT outperforms BridgeFormer by 4.8\% on R@1, or on MSVD VDQA, TW-BERT outperforms ALPRO by 2.6\%.
 Moreover, compared with the models trained on much more data, TW-BERT can still achieve the best performances on various tasks, \eg, on LSMDC VDTR, TW-BERT outperforms VIOLET by 8.0\% on R@10 or on MSRVTT VDQA, TW-BERT outperforms MERLOT~\cite{Merlot} by 0.5\%.

 Note that the videos in LSMDC are longer than MSRVTT and DiDeMo, which means that the videos in this dataset contain more temporal contexts than the other datasets.
 Then as shown in Table~\ref{tab:retrieval}, the improvements of TW-BERT over other SOTAs are larger than the improvements on the other datasets.
-For example, compared with BridgeFormer, TW-BERT has an average 3.4\% improvement in the zero-shot setting, while on DiDeMo dataset, the corresponding average improvement over MILES is only 1.6\%.
+For example, compared with BridgeFormer, TW-BERT has an average 3.5\% improvement in the zero-shot setting, while on DiDeMo dataset, the corresponding average improvement over MILES is only 1.6\%.
 Such comparisons further validate the effectiveness of TW-BERT in exploiting temporal contexts.

 Among these SOTAs, only when compared with VIOLET, which uses an additional large-scale model DALL-E~\cite{DALL-E} and 32 more times pre-training data than ours (180M VS. 5.5M), TW-BERT cannot comprehensively surpass VIOLET on all the tasks.
-For example, on MSRVTT zero-shot VDTR, VIOLET achieves 0.1\% higher than TW-BERT or on MSRVTT VDQA, VIOLET achieves 0.3\% higher than TW-BERT, while such marginal improvements are got at the cost of much more training resources.
+For example, on MSRVTT VDQA, VIOLET achieves 0.3\% higher than TW-BERT, while such marginal improvements are got at the cost of much more training resources.
 Furthermore, TW-BERT still outperforms VIOLET on the other tasks, \eg, on DiDeMo VDTR, TW-BERT outperforms VIOLET by 9.2\% on R@1 or on MSVD VDQA, TW-BERT outperforms VIOLET by 0.6\%.
 These comparisons confirm the effectiveness of the proposed TW-BERT.